top of page

 What are you happiest doing, when you’re not working?

-I can be a pretty big homebody at times, and especially in the winter months!
-I enjoy spending a good amount of time hanging out with my dog Buster, reading, listening to music and podcasts, and trying my hand at different creative projects—writing, as well as working with textiles through processes like weaving and embroidery.
+I can be a pretty big homebody at times, and especially in the winter months.
+I enjoy hanging out with my dog Buster, reading, listening to music and podcasts, and trying my hand at different creative projects—writing, as well as working with textiles through processes like weaving and embroidery.
 In the summertime, I love being outside—going for walks and discovering new places, picnics with friends, exploring trails, going to concerts, hanging out on a patio, and going on spontaneous road trips!
 Spending the day exploring a small town I’ve never been to before and taking in the atmosphere, learning bits of history, and hunting for treasure in their bookstores and antique shops would also be a solid day in my mind.